-$$cost_c(\lambda) = \lambda_1 + \lambda_2 M_c + rent_c + \eta_c, \tag{9}$$ where M_c is the number of households in county c and rent_c is the PDV of rent payments that depends on the commercial per square foot rent and the imputed area of the station,35 and η_c is an unobserved cost error. λ_1 is the average cost of covering a county including all upfront and future components but rents.
+$$cost_c(\lambda) = \lambda_1 + \lambda_2 M_c + rent_c + \eta_c, \tag{9}$$ where M_c is the number of households in county c and rent_c is the PDV of rent payments that depends on the commercial per square foot rent and the imputed area of the station,34 and η_c is an unobserved cost error. λ_1 is the average cost of covering a county including all upfront and future components but rents.
 The $\lambda_2 M_c$ term captures the fact that Tesla might build larger or more stations for counties with a larger population.
-I do not directly include the number of stations or the number of chargers in the cost equation because those are choices made by Tesla and might be correlated with other unobserved factors that affect costs and thus introduce omitted variable bias.36 The population of the county is unlikely to change with how accessible Tesla Supercharging is, and thus can be treated as exogenous.
+I do not directly include the number of stations or the number of chargers in the cost equation because those are choices made by Tesla and might be correlated with other unobserved factors that affect costs and thus introduce omitted variable bias.35 The population of the county is unlikely to change with how accessible Tesla Supercharging is, and thus can be treated as exogenous.

-$^{^{35}\}mathrm{Each}$ charger is assumed to take 160 sqft (the size of a standard parking space) and each station is assumed to need an additional 400 sqft for equipment.
+$^{^{34}\}mathrm{Each}$ charger is assumed to take 160 sqft (the size of a standard parking space) and each station is assumed to need an additional 400 sqft for equipment.
 See https://techcrunch.com/2013/07/26/inside-teslas-supercharger-partner-program-the-costs-and-commitments-of-electrifying-road-transport/.

-The (PDV of) cost of covering a highway segment h is parametrized as where #stations_h is the number of Tesla Supercharging stations on segment h, #trips_h is the total number of trips that go through segment h each year, rent_h is the PDV of rent payments calculated in a similar way as rent_c, and η_h is an unobserved cost error for segment h.
+35For example, if the cost is lower in some county, Tesla might build larger or more stations in that where #stations_h is the number of Tesla Supercharging stations on segment h, #trips_h is the total number of trips that go through segment h each year, rent_h is the PDV of rent payments calculated in a similar way as rent_c, and η_h is an unobserved cost error for segment h.
 Unlike Equation (9), Equation (10) directly includes the number of stations as a variable, and this is because Tesla usually places a station every 50 miles on the highway, and the number of stations on a segment depends almost solely on the length of the segment, which is exogenous.
 Bringing in the number of stations to the cost equation of segments should not cause bias to estimation.
 However, the size of each station (i.e. the number of chargers in each station) is an endogenous choice of Tesla that depends on their expectation on how busy the highway is and how often the chargers will be utilized.
 Hence, instead of including the number of chargers in the equation, I use the number of trips on the segments to proxy for how busy the segments are.
 The latter depends on the travel pattern of US households and the layout of the US highway system, and is unlikely to depend on Tesla's charging network.